-- timelines and costings are not known.
-It should also be noted that due to the scale of the projects involved, some of the financial impacts may be temporary for this financial year whilst this change takes place. - 23.4 Officers have worked to keep costs as low as possible, but Committee is asked to be mindful that running costs and in particular salary costs are increasing and annual precept decisions have to be made by balancing the need to cover running costs, the use and level of general reserves and setting an overall budget which is sustainable when looking at the long-term financial future of the Town Council.
+- 23.3 It is hoped that up to date tax base information can be provided soon. - 23.4 The budget process has been more complicated and involved this year as with a large capital project due to take place alongside the sale of a Town Council building, there are many variable factors in both time and cost.
+Therefore, Officers have had to make certain assumptions based on the best knowledge to hand when exact timelines and costings are not known.
+It should also be noted that due to the scale of the projects involved, some of the financial impacts may be temporary for this financial year whilst this change takes place. - 23.5 Officers have worked to keep costs as low as possible, but Committee is asked to be mindful that running costs and in particular salary costs are increasing and annual precept decisions have to be made by balancing the need to cover running costs, the use and level of general reserves and setting an overall budget which is sustainable when looking at the long term financial future of the Town Council.